TCP-Lab/handbook/handbook/content/docs/project_structure/structuring_a_project.md

 This page aims to describe how to structure a project

 ## Also Read
-- [Python Command Line Tools](/handbook/writing_code/python_tools.md): How to write Python Command Line Tools.
+- [Python Command Line Tools](docs/writing_code/python_tools.md): How to write Python Command Line Tools.

-Wow!
-How nice.